intel-lab-lkp/linux/Documentation/process/management-style.rst

 The name of the game is to **avoid** having to make a decision.
 In particular, if somebody tells you "choose (a) or (b), we really need you to decide on this", you're in trouble as a manager.
-The people you manage had better know the details better than you, so if they come to you for a technical decision, you're screwed.
+The people you manage most likely know the details better than you, so if they come to you for a technical decision, you're screwed.
 You're clearly not competent to make that decision for them.